Conchylicultor/CodingCheatsheet/README.md

 # CodingCheatsheet

-This document attempt to to keep tracks of the different concepts I learned from the C++ and Python languages.
-It does not attend to be a tutorial, nor some guideline and is surely not exhaustive and may even be incorrect.
+This document attempt to to keep track of different concepts from the C++ and Python languages.
+It does not attempt to be a tutorial, nor some guideline, is surely not exhaustive and may even be incorrect.
 It's mainly done for personal purposes.

-This cheatsheet is available online [here](http://e-pot.xyz/CodingCheatsheet/) (won't works well on mobile).
+The CheatSheet is available online **[here](http://e-pot.xyz/CodingCheatsheet/)** (won't works well on mobile).

 <table>
   <tr>